2022 Moray Council election

-The 2022 Moray Council election was held on 5 May 2022, on the same day as the 31 other local authorities in Scotland.
-The election used the eight wards created under the Local Governance (Scotland) Act 2004, with 26 Councillors elected.
-Each ward elects either 3 or 4 members, using the STV electoral system - a form of proportional representation.
+Elections to Moray Council took place on 5 May 2022, on the same day as the 31 other Scottish local government elections.
+As with other Scottish council elections, it was held using single transferable vote (STV) – a form of proportional representation – in which multiple candidates are elected in each ward and voters rank candidates in order of preference.

+The Conservatives were returned as the largest party on the council for the first time, returning 11 seats out of 26 – three short of an overall majority.
+The Scottish National Party (SNP) returned 8 seats – down 1 from 2017 and Labour won 3 seats – an increase of 2 from 2017.
+Independent candidates took 2 seats – a decline of 6 from 2017, and also their worst showing since the 1995 election.
+The Liberal Democrats and the Greens won 1 seat each – both an increase of 1 from 2017.

-Following the election, on 18 May 2022, it was announced that the council would be run by a minority Conservative group, alongside two Independents.
+Following the election, it was announced that the council would be run by a minority Conservative group, alongside two independents, with councillors Neil McLennan and Kathleen Robertson becoming co-leaders of the council, and councillor Marc Macrae becoming convenor.

 Background

 Previous election

 At the previous election in 2017, the Scottish National Party (SNP) won the most seats on the council, forming the largest block, but were 5 seats short of a majority.
 The Conservatives won the next largest amount of seats, and increased their vote share by 18.6%, gaining 5 seats.
 Two Independent councillors lost their seats, and so did 2 Labour councillors.
-Following the result a Conservative-Independent administration was formed, with an Independent councillor being appointed council leader.
-However, in May 2018, the Conservative-Independent administration collapsed.
+Following the result, a Conservative-Independent administration was formed, with independent councillor George Alexander being appointed council leader.
+However, in May 2018, the Conservative-Independent administration collapsed after several members of the administration walked away.
 One month later, the SNP group formed a minority administration, following negotiations with other groups.